raspberrypilearning/sense-hat-puzzle-box/en/step_14.md

 1. Set the combination list to be equal to whatever is in the `complete` list plus whatever is left in the `combination` list
 1. Clear the `complete` list
-1. Display a red pixel to show the user they made a mistake
+1. Display a red pixel for 1 second to show the user they made a mistake

 --- hints ---
 --- hint ---